Bermuda petrel

 The Bermuda petrel (Pterodroma cahow) is a gadfly petrel.
-Commonly known in Bermuda as the cahow, a name derived from its eerie cries, this nocturnal ground-nesting seabird is the national bird of Bermuda and can be found pictured on Bermudian currency.
-It is the second rarest seabird on the planet and a symbol of hope for nature conservation.
-They are known for their medium-sized body and long wings.
-The Bermuda petrel has a greyish-black crown and collar, dark grey upper-wings and tail, white upper-tail coverts and white under-wings edged with black, and the underparts are completely white.
+Commonly known in Bermuda as the cahow, a name derived from its eerie cries, this nocturnal ground-nesting seabird is the national bird of Bermuda and is pictured on Bermudian currency.
+Bermuda petrels are the second rarest seabird on the planet.
+They have medium-sized bodies and long wings, a greyish-black crown and collar, dark grey upper-wings and tail, white upper-tail coverts and white under-wings edged with black, and the underparts are completely white.

 For 300 years, it was thought to be extinct.
 The dramatic rediscovery in 1951 of eighteen nesting pairs made this a "Lazarus species", that is, a species found to be alive after having been considered extinct.
-This has inspired a book and two documentary films.
+Its rediscovery inspired a book and two documentary films.
 A national programme to preserve the bird and restore the species has helped increase its numbers, but scientists are still working to enlarge its nesting habitat on the restored Nonsuch Island.